The Vervaat transform of Brownian bridges and Brownian motion: Path decomposition of Vervaat bridges

-Also note that every Vervaat transform configuration is counted exactly $l$ times (by bijection lemma \ref{FP}).
+By Lemma \ref{FP}, each Vervaat transform configuration $V(w^a)$ is counted $Z^a$ times.
 Hence,

-Combining the above discussions, we get the following path decomposition result for discrete Vervaat bridges with negative endpoint: \begin{theorem} Let $a<0$ and have the same parity as $n$.
-Given $Z^{a}:=\min\{j>0;V(w^{a})_j=-1\}$ (distributed as \eqref{1}), the path is decomposed into two (conditionally) independent pieces: \begin{itemize} \item $V(w^{a})|_{[0,Z^{a}]}$ is a random walk first passage bridge of length $Z^{a}$ through level $-1$, \item $V(w^{a})|_{[Z^{a},n]}$ is a random walk first passage bridge starting at $-1$ through level $a$ of length $n-Z^{a}$. \end{itemize} \end{theorem}
+Combining the above arguments, we obtain the following path decomposition result for discrete Vervaat bridges with negative endpoint: \begin{theorem} Let $a<0$ have the same parity as $n$.
+Given $Z^{a}:=\min\{j \geq 0;V(w^{a})_j=-1\}$, whose distribution is given by \eqref{1}, the path is decomposed into two (conditionally) independent pieces: \begin{itemize} \item $V(w^{a})|_{[0,Z^{a}]}$ is discrete first passage bridge of length $Z^{a}$ through level $-1$; \item $V(w^{a})|_{[Z^{a},n]}$ is discrete first passage bridge of length $n-Z^{a}$, starting from $-1$ and ending at $a$ . \end{itemize} \end{theorem}

-The theorem provides a path decomposition of Vervaat bridges into two pieces of first passage bridges, one through level $-1$ and the other from $-1$ to $a$.
-Note that it is also possible to decompose the path slightly differently by a first piece of excursion and the second a first passage bridge through level $-a$.
-However, the distribution of the splitting position is much less explicit and thus does not make the proof any easier when passing to the scaling limit.